Team U.S. Invictus Games | Wheelchair Rugby Finals

-Team U.S. athletes celebrate after winning the wheelchair rugby finals against the United Kingdom in Düsseldorf, Germany on Sep 11, 2023.
+Team U.S. athletes compete in the wheelchair rugby finals against the United Kingdom in Düsseldorf, Germany on Sep 11, 2023.
 The Invictus Games celebrates over 500 competitors from 21 nations, highlighting the resilience and spirit of wounded, injured, and ill service members and veterans on their journey to rehabilitation.
 (Photo by U.S. Marine Corps Cpl.
 Oneg Plisner)

 |Date Taken: